 - deal with mistakes in a positive way?

-Once you have this data, you need to provide the appropriate development to address any problem areas.
+Once you have this data, you need to provide the appropriate leadership development to address any problem areas.

 If you have trends or problem areas across the business, you can address these with targeted workshops (providing it’s cost effective!).